 What happens if I exceed the limit?

 Your liquids may be confiscated.
-It's best to stick to the 100ml limit or have a prescription for certain exceptions.
+It is better to respect the 100 ml or have a prescription for certain exceptions.

-- Exceptions: prescription medications, baby food, duty-free purchases.
+• Exceptions: prescribed medications, baby food, duty-free purchases.

 Leave a comment